indiacovid19/indiacovid19/README.md

 (snapshots) of either <https://www.mohfw.gov.in/> (MoHFW) or
 <https://www.worldometers.info/coronavirus/> (WoM) for the corresponding
 date.
 Archive URLs of MoHFW is preferred if available.
 Archive URLs of WoM is used only if a suitable one for MoHFW is unavailable.
-The entries in this file are written with the following syntax:

-The date and time for each entry is picked from the content of the snapshot.
+The last updated time for each entry is picked from the content of the snapshot.

 The intention of this project is to ensure that every piece of data in